ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ### Icon

 Specify the name of the icon to display for the notification.
-Ensure that you have packaged the icon in the <strong>res/drawable</strong> folder, with the client application.
+Ensure that you have packaged the icon in the `res/drawable` folder, with the client application.

 ### Priority

 Specifies the options for assigning delivery priority to messages.
-A priority of <strong>high</strong> or <strong>max</strong> will result in <strong>heads-up notification</strong>, while <strong>low</strong> or <strong>default</strong> priority messages would not open network connections on a sleeping device.
-For messages with the option set to <strong>min</strong>, it will be a silent notification.
+A priority of `high` or `max` will result in `heads-up notification`, while `low` or `default` priority messages would not open network connections on a sleeping device.
+For messages with the option set to `min`, it will be a silent notification.

 ### Visibility

-You can choose to set the notification visibility option to either <strong>public</strong> or <strong>private</strong>.
-The <strong>private</strong> option restricts public viewing and you can choose to enable it if your device is secure with a pin or pattern, and the notification setting is set to <strong>Hide sensitive notification content</strong>.
-When the visibility is set as <strong>private</strong>, a <strong>redact</strong> field must be mentioned.
-Only the content specified in the <strong>redact</strong> field will show up on a secure locked screen on the device.
-Choosing <strong>public</strong> would render the notifications to be freely read.
+You can choose to set the notification visibility option to either `public` or `private`.
+The `private` option restricts public viewing and you can choose to enable it if your device is secure with a pin or pattern, and the notification setting is set to `Hide sensitive notification content`.
+When the visibility is set as `private`, a `redact` field must be mentioned.
+Only the content specified in the `redact` field will show up on a secure locked screen on the device.
+Choosing `public` would render the notifications to be freely read.

 ### Time to live